 Roku’s private listening is great for noisy situations or when you don’t want to disturb others.
 It’s only available if you have the Enhanced Voice remote — that is, unless you put the mobile app to good use.
 Connect your headphones to the remote or your phone and you’re good to go.
 The Roku app also accommodates wireless headphones.

 Roku users can get access to thousands of channels, although what’s available will depend on your region.
-Some TV shows and channels are geoblocked, meaning they can only be shown in certain countries, but you can read our geoblocking guide for more information on that.
+Some TV shows and channels are geoblocked, meaning they can only be shown in certain countries.
+You can read our geoblocking guide for more information on that, as well as use one of our best VPN for Roku picks to bypass the restrictions.

 You can watch both free and paid channels, including live TV and on-demand content.
 As an example, Pluto TV has channels that include sports, news and live TV, as well as a large library of movies and episodes you can watch on demand.